UNINETTSigma2/documentation/quick/saga.md

 documentation for Fram provided.

 ### Getting support
-Please contact support via `support@metacenter.no` and clearly mention that you are a pilot user on Saga.
+Please, contact support via `support@metacenter.no` and clearly mention that you are a user on Saga.

+Please be as specific as possible with your support requests, i.e.,

+* job ids,
+* job scripts (path to a specific script, not just a directory containing lots of scripts),
+* command used to submit a job and the directory from where you submitted a job,
+* modules loaded (use `module list`),
+* add terminal sequences (commands + outputs),
+* paths to data used, *and*
+* any other information that you think could be useful (*same script worked last week*, *same script works for my colleague*, etc.)

 ### Access
 Login to Saga with your Notur account and password.
 The login machine's name is `saga.sigma2.no`.
 For example, using `ssh` do